Himanshu-0411/servicehub/README.md

 Let users explore and book services

-Allow service providers to manage what they offer
+Allow service providers to manage what they offer.

 Give admins full control over the platform